zaidbinmushtaq/gd/docs/getting-started/publishers.md

      - Proof of address (utility bill, bank statement less than 3 months old)
      - For organizations: business registration documents
    - Upload the requested documents
-   - Verification typically takes 1-3 business days
+   - Verification typically takes 1-3 business days (Currently we are not, until we move to Beta)

 :::note
 You can start displaying ads and earning revenue while your KYC verification is in progress.
 However, you'll need to complete verification before receiving your first payment.